phpspec/prophecy/README.md

 $prophet->checkPredictions();
 ```

-In PHPUnit, you would want to put this call into the `teardown()` method.
+In PHPUnit, you would want to put this call into the `tearDown()` method.
 If no predictions
 are defined, it would do nothing.
 So it won't harm to call it after every test.

 There are plenty more predictions you can play with: